Dell1214/AI-Voice-Clone-Chatbot-Web-Platform/README.md

 Project Title:
-AI Voice Clone & Chatbot Web Platform
+ChatBot assistant

 Project Brief :

-The proposed project is a web-based platform that integrates advanced AI capabilities for personalized communication.
-It includes two main features: (1) AI Voice Clone, which allows users to clone their voice through a Google Colab interface using pre-trained speech synthesis models, and (2) MujahidGPT, an AI chatbot built using Python and Hugging Face Spaces.
-The chatbot will be embedded on the website to allow real-time interaction.
-The project aims to demonstrate the integration of AI APIs, cloud-based model hosting, and web technologies for building intelligent and user-friendly applications.
+This project focuses on the development of "MujahidGPT," an advanced AI chatbot assistant.
+The primary goal is to create an intelligent, real-to-time conversational agent designed to help users manage their daily general tasks.
+The chatbot will be built using Python and deployed on Hugging Face Spaces.
+A key feature will be its integration into a web-based platform, allowing users to access and interact with the assistant seamlessly from a website.
 Technologies Used:

 Frontend: HTML, CSS, JavaScript